apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dave the Diver studio unveils sci-fi team battle game Wakerunners**
+**France and Qatar announce a deal to deliver medicine to Israeli hostages in Gaza**

-You can read more about it [here](https://www.eurogamer.net/dave-the-diver-studio-unveils-sci-fi-team-battle-game-wakerunners).
+You can read more about it [here](https://www.npr.org/2024/01/16/1225123830/france-and-qatar-announce-a-deal-to-deliver-medicine-to-israeli-hostages-in-gaza).

 ## Requirements
 - Python 3.8